-After graduation, your daughter has the opportunity to remain involved in the organization for years to come.
-With over 165,000 members worldwide and 106 alumnae chapters in 34 states, your daughter has the opportunity to connect with women wherever she goes in the coming years.
-Alumnae membership looks different for each of our members.
-Some are involved in an alumnae chapter who meets regularly for activities and service events while others are advisors for a local chapter.
+After graduation, our members are encouraged to join an Alumnae chapter!
+With over 165,000 members worldwide and 106 alumnae chapters in 34 states, each graduate has the opportunity to connect with women wherever she goes in the coming years.
 Our members are able to continue their personal and professional development with Sigma Kappa through social and philanthropic activities with other alumnae members.
-The possibilities are endless and her Sigma Kappa involvement can and will look different over time based on her life experiences at the time.
+The possibilities are endless, and Sigma Kappa involvement can and will look different over time based on life experiences.
+Look here to find a chapter in your area.
+Hyperlink: https://sigmakappa.org/about-us/chapter-map/ for “HERE”

 Alumnae and collegiate chapters across the country are encouraged to invite women who have never joined a National Panhellenic Conference sorority to be a part of our Sigma Kappa sisterhood through the alumnae initiate program.
 These women are all around you and may have roles in your life such as university faculty or staff, friend from a business association or charity league, personal friend or co-worker.
 They may be your mothers, sisters, daughters, aunts, or friends.